Info

 This feature is very flexible and will most likely be implemented differently in every project.
 Therefore, one of the main goals for this implementation was the exchangeability and extensibility of the provided functionality.
 To achieve this, the handler chain framework has been chosen.
 This allows projects to easily extend, replace, or remove standard functionality.

-Before the handler chain is being executed, ICM receives the cXML content via a pipeline call and tries to determine the version of the cXML file evaluating the cXML DOCTYPE tag.
+Before the handler chain is being executed, ICM receives the cXML content via a pipeline call and tries to determine the version of the cXML file by evaluating the cXML DOCTYPE tag.
 If the version cannot be determined, the registered default handler chain will be used, in standard case the CXMLOrderInjectionChainV2.
 The handler chain manages everything else, like unmarshalling the provided cXML, checking user credentials, creating a basket, mapping different values to the basket, and finally creating the order.
 In any case, a response will be sent, either including a success message or some information about any problems that occurred, based on the cXML Standard.

 There are two main chains implemented in the standard implementation and several handlers.
 Some of the handlers are version-independent, and some work with version-specific classes.
 This can be differentiated by the package name.
 Version-independent handlers can easily be reused in a different chain for a new version.

 The first is PreCXMLOrderInjectionChainV2.
 It handles all kinds of preparation to place the order later.
-Currently (7.10.31) implemented handlers are:
+Currently, (7.10.31) implemented handlers are:

 Name of Handler | Description | Version-independent |